Return to Photo Index Return to Clickable Map Return to Home Page

 Aconcagua, Argentina (near Chilean border)

-Close-up view of the America's highest summit from base camp at 13,000 feet -
+Close-up view of the roof of the Americas from the base camp at 13,000 feet -

 Aconcagua, Argentina (near Chilean border)

-The beautiful Lake District and the Volcano Villarica - Pucon, Chile
+Chile's beautiful Lake District and the majestic Volcano Villarica -

-If Disneyland were to make a ride featuring an active volcano, it would look like this -
+If Disneyland were to make a ride featuring an active volcano, this smoking mountain would be the model.

 Volcano Villarica; Pucon, Chile

-Magnificent mountains, lakes, and forests that sport the unique Pehuen or "umbrella" tree -
+that sport the fascinating Pehuen or "umbrella" tree -

 Huerquehue N.P., Chile